preetham754/dynamic-pricing/README.md

 This project is for educational purposes only.
 Feel free to fork and modify, but please credit the original author.
 Contact

-LinkedIn: [Your LinkedIn Profile]
-Email: [Your Email]
-Open to collaboration or job opportunities in tech!